All events

 • Powered site is $17/n for Adult and $14/n for Children.
 There are only two sites.

-• Please pay when you arrive at Torbay to the Camp Manager.
-Unsure if EFTPOS is availble. ***Interested families needs to book directly with the Camp Manager. please book early to avoid disappointment! *** The accommodation will be given on a first come first serve basis.
+• Register here if planning to attend. • Please pay when you arrive at Torbay to the Camp Manager.
+Unsure if EFTPOS is availble. ** The accommodation will be given on a first come first serve basis.
 Unlike previous years, we no longer have exclusive use of the entire camp ground.
 Check-in time is 3.00pm and check-out time is 11.00am.

 Summary: WAFBC Contact for more information: Michael 0421 783 083 or mastcell@gmail.com